Sowjanyaadi316/my-portfolio/README.md

 It provides personalized suggestions, resources, and insights to understand the evolving technology landscape.

 **Highlights:**
-- Tech stack: HTML, CSS, JavaScript and BootStrap
+- Tech stack: HTML, CSS, JavaScript and Bootstrap
 - Features: Interactive dashboards, guided learning modules
 - Goal: Simplify career exploration for developers and students